 The Institute for Visual Studies (IVS) at James Madison University is a center for scholarly, scientific and creative inquiry into the nature and workings of images.
 An incubator of new ideas, the institute fosters discovery, and the generation of artworks, scholarly products, and applications by multidisciplinary teams of students and faculty.
 IVS is open Monday-Friday, 9am-4pm and by appointment.
 For more information, please call 540-568-5656.

-Located on the fourth floor of Warren Hall, this swing space location features the school’s main professional gallery along with student intern work areas and storage spaces.
+Located in Duke Hall, this space features the school’s main professional gallery along with student intern work areas and storage spaces.
 The school’s gallery director’s office is also located in this space.